kissmygritts/sql-workshop/src/sql-statements-querying-data.md

 This will return only the `genus` and `species` column, and all the rows from the `species` table.

 We can explicitly reference the table we to pull the columns from.
 This isn't required in the example above since we are only pulling data from a single table.
-If we are going to join tables from multiple tables it is best to use a reference to each table the column is coming from.
+If we are going to join multiple tables it is best to use a reference to each table each column belongs to.
+This avoids ambiguity.
 For example, the query above can be written as:

 ```sql
 SELECT